bhenry30/teach-me-regex/gist-teach-me-regex.md

-# Title (replace with your title)
+# Teach Me Regex

-Introductory paragraph (replace this with your text)
+Teach Me Regex is a tutorial explaining some components of regex, illustrating different components with an example expression

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+I will be walking you through this regular expression used for matching a hex value: /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 ## Table of Contents